 “Machine learning can help you do a lot of things that would have taken many steps in the past,” says photo editor Jesús Ramirez.
 “In some cases, with just one click.
 In other cases, it gets you 80% of the way there.”

 The different types of Neural Filters.

-Once you open your image in Photoshop, there are three featured filters ready for you to use.
+Once you open your image in Photoshop, there are five featured filters ready for you to use.
 Choose one to enhance your shot or try them all and see what works best for you.

 Smooth it over with Skin Smoothing.